cose-wg/draft-ietf-cose-hash-envelope/draft-ietf-cose-hash-envelope.md

 Label `3` is easily confused with label `TBD_2` payload_preimage_content_type.
 The difference between content_type (3) and payload_preimage_content_type (TBD2) is content_type is used to identify the content format associated with payload, whereas payload_preimage_content_type is used to identify the content format of the bytes which are hashed to produce the payload.

+Profiles that rely on this specification MAY choose to mark TBD_1, TBD_2, TBD_3 (or other header parameters) critical, see {{Section C.1.3 of RFC9052}} for more details.

 # Envelope EDN

 A hashed payload functions equivalently to an attached payload, with the benefits of being compact in size and providing the ability to validate the signature.